 Chris answered immediately. -We are living in modern times.
-No songs keeps on living for ten years.
+No song keeps on living for ten years.
 As an artist, you have to create new music to keep things going.
 Today, it’s impossible to survive on Take on me, like A-ha did.

-He takes a break, and then continues: -I can’ imagine my songs being around in twenty years.
+He takes a break and then continues: -I can’ imagine my songs being around in twenty years.
 A song lives for a short period of time, it’s how the music biz works.
 However, that can be a good thing.
 When a song is released, you can quickly return to the studio to create something new.
 In this business, you can’t afford to be lazy.

 Welcome to Mexico.

 The latest video by Chris Holsten is called Mexico.
-After it’s release, September 8th, the video has been viewed over 90.000 times at YouTube.

 So, what’s happening?
-A blonde haired Chris travels to Mexico.
+A blonde-haired Chris travels to Mexico.
 He sings a catchy song, making us forget about winter.
 Hearing the song, it’s easy to embrace everything that’s sunny.

 During my conversation with Chris, he answered my question with a genuine passion for music.
 That’s not surprising.